Home of English Grammar

 5. I am not feeling well.
 I would rather not go out tonight.

-6. I don’t mind your coming late.
+6. I don’t mind you coming / your coming late.

 7. I rang the bell twice but nobody opened the door.
 They must have gone out.

-8. I tend to drop things so I am afraid to touch glassware.
+8. I tend to drop things, so I am afraid to touch glassware.

 9. She doesn’t carry much cash.
 She is afraid of being robbed.